GlobalFishingWatch/pelagos-client/README.md

 schema](https://github.com/SkyTruth/pelagos-client/blob/master/docs/schema.md)

 Example data is available in the data branch of this repo.
-A test workspace is also generated automatically by the `make server` task.
+A test workspace is also generated automatically by the `make dev-server` task.

 ## Data generation